nwithan8/configs/plex/pmm/tips_and_tricks.md

 - As of v1.16.4, you can define templates in an external file.
 This allows you to define your templates in one central place, rather than having to copy-paste them into each file.
     - Import your templates with the `external_templates` key
-- HINT: A template can refer to another template rather than needing to re-implement every setting
+- Unfortunately, you cannot have a template refer to another template; you need to re-implement every setting

 ## Collection vs Playlist